Jason King (speedway rider)

 Jason Gary King (born 13 April 1985 in Maidstone, England) is a former motorcycle speedway rider, from England.

 Career

-King was formerly the club captain of Newcastle Diamonds in the British Premier League.
+King rode for the Arena Essex Hammers in 2003.
+When riding for Somerset Rebels in 2005, King qualified for the British Under-21 Championship final.
+In 2006, he returned to Mildenhall Fen Tigers for two seasons.

-He rode for various clubs from 2001 to 2012.
+He later became the club captain of Newcastle Diamonds in the British Premier League.

 Family

 His brother Danny King is also a speedway rider.